sio/sshcertotp/README.md

 If this is a problem in your use case, consider adding another authentication factor before TOTP (password / IP allow list / messenger bot / etc).
 To do that place your extra logic right after `term.ReadPassword()` call.

+### Weakness: unencrypted CA private key

+Current implementation assumes that CA private key is stored unencrypted on the file system.
+This is fine for a proof of concept and for low stakes usage scenario, but may pose a significant threat otherwise.
+Take this into consideration before deploying.

+Use more secure private key storage if possible: TPM, smart card, HSM (requires source code modification).